jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.014.jpeg)

-Other names for commands could be *operations, procedures*, *functions, methods* or *routines.* There are more synonyms.
+Other names for commands could be *operations, procedures, functions, methods* or *routines.* Those might be more or less synonyms.

 ### Command Parameters

 Commands can have *parameters*.
 Those are like instructions passed along with the command that make the command behave differently.
 The __Button .
-Set Text__ command, for instance, has a __Text__ parameter, which indicates what the new text of the button might be.
+Set Text__ command for instance, has a __Text__ parameter, which indicates what the new text of the button might be.

 Text can also be seen as an *idea*.
 It can be thought of as an *object*.
 That way, it is *objects* that serve as parameters.